Sone Aluko

-Omatsone Folarin "Sone" Aluko (born 19 February 1989) is a professional footballer who plays as a forward or winger for Ipswich Town and the Nigeria national team.
+Omatsone Folarin Aluko (born 19 February 1989) is a professional football coach and former player who played as a forward or winger.
+He is currently a first team coach at Ipswich Town.

 Aluko began his career at Birmingham City, graduating from the club's academy to make his senior debut in 2007.
 He joined Aberdeen on loan in the 2007–08 season and was loaned to Blackpool at the beginning of the 2008–09 season.
 After just two appearances for Blackpool, he signed for Aberdeen permanently in August 2008.
 He left Aberdeen in July 2011 at the end of his contract.
 Aluko signed for Rangers in November 2011 and scored 12 goals in 21 appearances during the 2011–12 season.
 After one season at Rangers, he returned to England to join Hull City.
 He made over 100 appearances for Hull during a four-year spell at the club, helping Hull win promotion to the Premier League in 2013 and reach the 2014 FA Cup Final.
 He left Hull to join Fulham in 2016, before joining Reading in 2017.
 He spent four seasons at Reading, making over 100 appearances for the club, while also spending time out on loan at Beijing Renhe in 2019.
-In August 2021, he signed for Ipswich Town.
+In August 2021, he signed for Ipswich Town where he remained until his retirement from football in May 2024.

 Born in England, Aluko was capped by England at all youth levels up to under-19 before accepting an offer to play for Nigeria.
 He won caps at under-20 and under-23 levels, before making his senior debut in 2009.

 His sister Eniola Aluko was born in Nigeria and is a former professional footballer.
 She formerly played for Juventus and England.